-LOOK – For the second time in a week an emu got loose in Colorado
+For the second time in one week, pet emu ran loose in Colorado

 Last week a pet emu was loose on Colfax in Lakewood.
 Law enforcement captured and returned that emu home.

 This weekend, though, the loose emu was a bit more of a mystery at first.
-The Weld County Sheriff’s Office posted on X Friday morning (Aug.
-22), saying that one of its Animal Control Officers received a report of a possible loose emu in the Camfield area.
-Ultimately the sheriffs office with some help from a cowboy caught the emu.
-Later that ight they updated the public that the bird’s owner had been found.
+The Weld County Sheriff’s Office posted on X Friday morning saying that one of its animal control officers received a report of a possible loose emu in the Camfield area.
+Ultimately, the sheriffs office – with some help from a cowboy – caught the emu.
+Later that night, they updated the public that the bird’s owner had been found.

 Did you lose your emu?